-Five researchers receive the 2021 Montpellier University of Excellence Innovation Awards
+Five researchers receive the 2021 “Montpellier University of Excellence” Innovation Awards

-The jury for the third edition of the Montpellier University of Excellence Innovation Awards, chaired by Franck Molina, Director of SyS2Diag and winner of the 2020 Innovation Award, has selected five researchers from the site who are committed to innovative approaches that open up new economic, technological, or societal avenues for new uses.
+The jury for the 3rd edition of the “Montpellier University of Excellence” Innovation Awards, chaired by Franck Molina, Director of SyS2Diag and winner of the 2020 Innovation Award, proposes to honor five researchers from the campus who are engaged in innovative initiatives that open up new economic, technological, or societal avenues for new applications.

 The five 2021 Innovation Awards are:

-Magali GIES, Postdoctoral researcher at CIRAD (UMR Qualisud)
+Magali GIES, Postdoctoral Researcher at CIRAD (UMR Qualisud)

 Agronomy – Environment – Biodiversity Division